This vegan gingerbread loaf cake with sweet orange glaze is a must for your holiday bake list.

 Ingredient Notes

-- Apple puree (unsweetened apple sauce).
-As well as adding a touch of sweetness to the loaf cake, apple sauce helps this bread loaf stay moist after baking – and for several days afterward!
+- Unsweetened Apple Sauce - As well as adding a touch of sweetness to the loaf cake, apple puree helps this bread loaf stay moist after baking – and for several days afterward!

-- Olive oil.
-This vegan gingerbread cake uses a relatively low amount of oil.
+- Olive Oil - This vegan gingerbread cake uses a relatively low amount of oil.
 It adds moisture and helps the cake feel fluffy and springy to the touch.
-You can swap olive oil with another neutral-tasting oil like sunflower or rapeseed.
+You can swap olive oil with another neutral-tasting vegetable oil like sunflower or rapeseed.

 Find the complete list of ingredients, quantities, and instructions in the recipe card at the end of this post.

 This eggless gingerbread loaf is quick and easy to put together.
-You just need 2 mixing bowls and an 8" loaf pan lined with parchment paper.
+You just need 2 mixing bowls and a loaf pan lined with parchment paper.

-- Transfer the cake batter to the prepared loaf pan and bake for 40-50 mins.
+Step 3: Pour or scoop the gingerbread cake batter into the prepared loaf pan and bake for 45-55 mins.

-- Cool the loaf in the pan for about 10 minutes before transferring it to a cooling rack.
+Step 5: Allow the cake to cool in the pan for about 10 minutes before transferring it to a cooling rack.

 📝 Recipe Tips